jcblaisecruz02/nmt-transformer/README.md

 For more information on reproduction scores and setups, see [Results and Reproduction Milestones](https://github.com/jcblaisecruz02/nmt-transformer#results-and-reproduction-milestones) below.

 # Producing Translations
-To translate a single unsegmented, untokenized sentence from the source to the target language, the following command may be used:
+To translate a single unsegmented sentence from the source to the target language, the following command may be used:

 ```
 python nmt-transformer/translate.py \